huyrep/huyrep.github.io/README.md

 - [ ] List posts by a specified tag
 - [ ] New module FootPrint to show your world around trips
 - [ ] Show projects from your orgnization on github.
 (Siderbar, in open-source page)
-- [ ] To fix bug - could only test on local with internet connected.

 ## Contributor